kirtanmgajjar/Automation-of-Goibibo-website/README.md

 About the Project:

-This project consist of Automation of Goibibo Website for LOgin, Flight Booking and Hotel Booking scenario.
+This project consist of Automation of Goibibo Website for Login, Flight Booking and Hotel Booking scenario.

 src/main/java has the packages baseClass and utilities